elastos/Elastos/CR.Elastos-Unity-Carrier/README.md

 ## Installation

-You can install the react-native-unity-elastos-carrier using npm or yarn:
+You can install the react-native-unity-elastos-carrier package using npm or yarn:
 ```
 ## with npm
 npm install --save react-native-elastos-unity-carrier